How to Prevent Osteoporosis Before It Becomes a Problem

 “Many variables are involved in keeping your bones strong,” says Kaminetsky.
 “Work closely with your doctor to lower your risk for or control osteoporosis.”

-If you don’t have a primary care physician, consider partnering with an MDVIP-affiliated physician.
-They have time to really work with you and develop a wellness plan that can help you address issues such as bone health.
+Don't have a primary care physician?
+Try an MDVIP-affiliated physician.
+They have time to work with you and develop a wellness plan that can help you address issues such as bone health.
 Find a physician near you and begin your partnership in health »